 - Volume of searches per day: in tens of thousands or more.

 Tough Day can be used to evaluate the performance of the customer’s application in the context of the hardware configuration deployed.
 More information about this tool is available here.

 A minimum deployment with MongoDB will typically involve the following topology:

-- A MongoDB replica set consisting of one primary node, one secondary node, one arbiter node, with each of the MongoDB instances running in a different datacenter with a latency under 15 miliseconds across each node;
+- A MongoDB replica set consisting of one primary node, two secondary nodes with each of the MongoDB instances running in an availability zone with a latency under 15 milliseconds across each node;

 - A cluster of author instances with one leader node, one non-leader node and both active at all time, with each of the author instances running in each of the datacenters, where the MongoDB primary and secondary instances are running.